Mitford Crowe: Personal life, family and legacy

 As noted by Chichester, Crowe's political career was heavily influenced by his brother Christopher's marriage to Lady Charlotte Lee, the daughter of Edward Lee, 1st Earl of Lichfield.
 He also cultivated a relationship with Thomas Fairfax, 5th Lord Fairfax of Cameron, who appointed Crowe as one of the trustees for a license he had been granted by Queen Anne in 1704, which gave the lord an exclusive right to salvage all shipwrecks in the West Indies for three years.

-On 15 December 1698, Crowe married Dame Urania Chamberlain nee Sandiford, the widow of Sir Willoughby Chamberlain, a plantation owner in Barbados.
+On 15 December 1698, Crowe married Lady Urania Chamberlain, the widow of Sir Willoughby Chamberlain, a plantation owner in Barbados.
 Together, the couple went on to have three sons, George, Mitford, and William.
 All three were baptised in the parish church of St Nicholas Acons in London between 1699 and 1703; George was baptised on 5 October 1699, Mitford was baptised on 12 December 1700 and William was baptised on 23 January 1702.

-During his career in Spain and Barbados, Crowe was formally commissioned as a colonel, although Davies noted that it remains historically unclear which military he was part of, as there is no record of Crowe enlisting in the English Army.
-Davies suggested he might have enlisted in the Barbados colonial militia or the army of the Holy Roman Empire; white Barbadians were frequently granted officer's commissions in the militia, with the highest rank being colonel.
+During his career in Spain and Barbados, Crowe was described as holding the rank of colonel, although Davies noted that it remains historically unclear which military he was part of, as there is no record of Crowe being commissioned in the English Army.
+Davies suggested he might have been a member of the Barbados Militia or the Holy Roman army; white Barbadians were frequently granted officer's commissions in the militia, and the highest rank was colonel.

 According to historian Chris Taylor, Crowe also adopted new tactics in dealings with the Caribs which marked a noticeable shift from previous English colonial policies towards indigenous Caribbeans.
 In 1707, Crowe persuaded seven Carib chiefs from St. Vincent to sign a treaty with the Crown through gift-giving, which Taylor claims was unlike previous colonial administrations in the West Indies, who had sought to impose their will on indigenous peoples by force.